usgs/geomag-algorithms/docs/algorithms/Adjusted_usage.md

 ### Example

-This example uses a state file to produce magnetic-h-based Dist, SQ, and SV channels using the EDGE channel naming convention.
+This example uses a state file to produce X, Y, Z and F channels from raw H, E, Z and F channels using the EDGE channel naming convention.
+Absolutes were used to compute a transform matrix contained in the statefile.
+The pier correction is also currently contained in the statefile.

     bin/geomag.py \
       --input-edge cwbpub.cr.usgs.gov \